Hebgbs/RVGLwithFriends/quickstart.md

 ### Configuration

 #### RVGL
-Extract the contents of the directory you downloaded to a place you will remember.
-If using your desktop, don't be an idiot — Make a new folder (directory) to shove it in and keep your virtual space tidy!
+Extract the contents of the archive you downloaded to a place you will remember.
+Don't be an idiot — Make a new folder (directory) to shove it in and keep your virtual space tidy!

 #### GitHub Desktop
 Whether you have an account with GitHub or not, you can clone _this repository_ by copying the following address, and pasting it in the prompt for cloning a repository: https://github.com/Hebgbs/RVGLwithFriends.git